zacpwhite/BarcodeScannerPlugin/README.md

     * Choose the ScanditSDK folder you copied in the step above (make sure you select the option "create group for added folders")

 * Add this plugin to your Xcode Cordova Project:
-    * Download this project as a zip and copy the four files (ScanditSDK.h/m and ScanditSDKRotatingBarcodePicker.h/m) into the Plugins folder of your project.
+    * Download this project as a zip and copy the four files from the src/iOS folder (ScanditSDK.h/m and ScanditSDKRotatingBarcodePicker.h/m) into the Plugins folder of your project.
     * Right-click on the "Plugins" Group in the Xcode navigation pane and select "Add Files to <name of your project>"
     * Choose the four files you just copied